alttch/bma-info/eva3/integrations/unipi.rst

 * **unipi_axon_s115_din** digital inputs
 * **unipi_axon_s115_dout** digital outputs

-It is also possible to use :ref:`generic Modbus drivers<modbus_generic>` for any UniPi model.
+It is also possible to use :ref:`generic Modbus drivers<eva3_modbus_generic>` for any UniPi model.
 Refer to UniPi documentation for the register mapping and register types.

-Consider, UniPi has IP address 192.168.1.100 and EVA ICS :doc:`/uc/uc` is installed on remote host (for local installation use "localhost" or "127.0.0.1" for Modbus virtual port configuration).
+Consider, UniPi has IP address 192.168.1.100 and EVA ICS :doc:`../uc/uc` is installed on remote host (for local installation use "localhost" or "127.0.0.1" for Modbus virtual port configuration).
 If your UniPi has RS485 port, you may also connect device via RS485-1 (default).